 Websites have now become pretty common these days.
 People are now quite aware of where to find the navigations and how to find the right solutions without breaking a sweat.
-They are finely-attuned with how to find the menu, finding service pages, interacting with the web design and much more.
+They are finely attuned with how to find the menu, find service pages, interact with the web design and much more.

 But how about if I tell you there’s a way you can add a bit more excitement to your web design?

 Today I am going to discuss 6 website design dynamic UI elements which can bring your website to life.
 Not only will these elements bring your website design to life but they will also increase visitors’ engagement.
 So without further ado, let’s check out these dynamic UI elements.

 When deploying dynamic UI elements on your website, you don’t need to get those flashy animations.
 All you have to do is pick out the few that compliments your website design and progress you forward.